 The Vector Control Unit's main activities are:

-- Proactive chemical spraying in known breeding areas for nuisance mosquito control
+- Proactive chemical spraying in known breeding areas

 - Response to complaints of vector breeding

 - Cooperation with Queensland Health in anti-Dengue Fever procedures

 - Proactive on-site monitoring procedures to determine breeding sites and vector species

 - Development of biological control measures, such as specific fish breeds, to lessen the reliance on chemical means of control of nuisance mosquito larvae